TanStack Start React

 </button>;

-To test tracing, create a test API route like /api/sentry-example-api:
+To test tracing, create a new file like src/routes/api/sentry-example.ts to create a test route /api/sentry-example:

 Copied